bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 Add the plugin configuration to the service `a-service-for-$NS` in the `sample.yaml` file you created in Section 3.

-Re-run the publish command: `gwa pg`.
+Re-run the publish command: `./gwa pg`.
 This will protect the upstream service with an API Key.

 ### 9.4 Check Access